jclingan/quarkus-spring-config-client/README.md

 # Quarkus Spring Cloud Config Client

 This project uses Spring Cloud Config Server as a Quarkus configuration property source.
-This example will require 3 terminals - one to run config server, one to run config client, and one to run curl (or us browser instead)
+This example will require 3 terminals - one to run config server, one to run config client, and one to run curl (or use browser instead)

 ## Create a local git repo
 Update spring.cloud.config.server.git.uri property in config-server/src/main/resources/application.properties if a different location is used.